nicinabox/boiler/_posts/guides/2014-01-03-make-your-own-package.md

 Uses the configuration specified in boiler.json to create a tarball in the current directory.
 Naming will be `NAME-VERSION-ARCH-BUILD.tgz`.
 For our tutorial project, that’s `hola-0.1.0-noarch-unraid.tgz`

-  boiler pack . # That dot isn’t a typo.
-That’s “this directory”
+    boiler pack .

+At this point, you'll need to transfer it to a VM, or machine to install.
+For a more automated solution, see "deploy".

 ### deploy